medisoft/MicroTFLite/docs/API.md

-# ArduinoTFLite Library Documentation
+# MicroTFLite Library Documentation

-This document provides a detailed description of the ArduinoTFLite abstraction layer.
+This document provides a detailed description of the MicroTFLite abstraction layer.

 ### **Function**